cha87de/clouds-exercises/ex-6/lesson-rancher.md

 # Lesson 2: Container Orchestration with Rancher

 Docker Swarm offers clustering of hosts to one large container cluster, and orchestrates services by placing containers on available hosts.
-Rancher is one level above: it offers a web gui to
+Rancher is very equal, yet it even offers a web ui to manage a Rancher container cluster.

 ## Research: Rancher